danbugs/daness/README.md

 # Calculate and update final standings
 python3 daness-v2.py <event-slug> standings
 ```
 This updates the Final Standings phase with correct overall placements.
 Then finalize the standings in StartGG.
+Don't forget to manually add everybody to the Final Standings phase first!

 ## Example Workflow